Preparing for Residency

 Supporting you today as a medical student.
 Protecting your future as a physician.

 Yet she found several positives with the structure of that program.
-For instance, the program at UT was smaller than her top choices—taking about seven residents per year.
+For instance, the program was smaller than her top choices—taking about seven residents per year.
 She discovered that working with a smaller team of residents creates a solid support system.

 “I’m challenged, and I’m growing in ways that I’m happy with,” said Dr. Phan during her residency.
 She is now practicing sports medicine in the Houston area.